PyColors/stories/README.md

 * [Webpack] - Bundle assets scripts
 * [Eslint] - Pluggable JavaScript linter
 * [Babel] - The compiler for writing next generation JavaScript
+* [Foundation] - The most advanced responsive front-end framework in the world

 And of course Choose your iPhone itself is open source with a [public repository][dill] on GitHub.